laketalkemp/2025-HUDS-Bootcamp/Data/readme.md

 # Accessing Data for the 2025 Howard University Data Science for Social Impact Bootcamp

-## Microsoft Ariband Initiative Repository
+## Microsoft Airband Initiative Repository
 This repository is a public source of data used by ISPs for AirBand Projects.
 Its intended use is to provide a means of sharing public data related to rural broadband projects.
 Partners can download the curated public data sets for their use.
 [Microsoft Airband Data](https://github.com/microsoft/AirbandData)